ALagoni97/blog-projects/graphql-backend-prisma/README.md

-## How to create a GraphQL backend with Apollo and Prisma
+## How to solve the N plus 1 problem in GraphQL with Prisma and Apollo

 In this post I am going to show how to create a GraphQL backend with Apollo Server and Prisma as our ORM.
 The goal of the post is to give some insights behind the scenes on how Prisma solves the N plus 1 problem and how to create a backend where we use basic authorization and using Apollo Server context to provide valuable information to each of our resolvers.
 After this post you should be able to create a new GraphQL backend with a strong foundation or change your existing backend to utilize these features.
 You can see the entire code in this post at this [link](https://github.com/ALagoni97/blog-projects/tree/main/graphql-backend-prisma)